 All volunteers must complete a Volunteer Authorization form and be approved through Michigan State Police and Children's Protective Services prior to helping in the classroom or attending field trips.
-This includes NOT being registered on the public sex offender registry (PSOR).
+This includes NOT being on the PSOR (public sex offender registry).
 The District has a special background check form that must be completed and submitted with a copy of the adult's driver's license before helping in the classrooms.